 By K. Taylor, Aurora ON.
-Winter has come to Aurora community.
+Winter has come to Aurora community and I am dreaming of an Aurora summers.
 The weather outside is not so much frightful as downright horrifying.
 It’s as if Jack Frost dug out his old Halloween costume and is terrorizing the shivering masses; reducing us to no more than huddled heaps of polyester blends.
 We are distinguishable only by our own distinct combination of coat, scarf and toque.
 Come spring when the tree leaves are only outnumbered by the muddy puddles and we shed our familiar outer layers, there is always a moment of confusion.
 “Have you lost weight?” we ask one another.
 “No, just a coat, but thanks for asking.”
 But that, my dears, is a long way off.
 And so, to warm your thoughts, if not your toes; I present, my own personal list of five favourite summer Aurora memories.

 5. Eating ice cream by the curb.
 One can eat ice cream in many places, in many ways.
 But you just can’t beat the curb outside the shop; your backside gently numbing as hot cars of unlucky ice cream-less wretches lumber by.
 The heat of the sun on your exposed skin … (exposed skin!
 Did we really ever live so carefree?
 I’ve forgotten.)
 Pure bliss.